grational/impress/README.md

   <img src="resources/logo.png" alt="Impress Logo" width="400"/>
 </p>

-A Groovy library for object persistence with DynamoDB support
+A Groovy library leveraging the impression pattern for object persistence with a concrete DynamoDB implementation.

 ## Overview

-Impress provides a simple way to store Groovy objects in various storage backends.
-Currently focused on AWS DynamoDB, it offers a clean mapping system that converts domain objects to storage formats and back.
+Impress provides a way to store objects in various storage backends using the impression pattern.
+The current implementation is focused on the NoSQL AWS DynamoDB, offering a clean mapping system that converts domain objects to storage formats and back.

+## Stability
+Every version of the library has been thouroughly tested but the API interface could be subject to changes due to the active devlopment following the integration of missing features.

 ## Installation